Fixing Your Credit To Qualify For Mortgage To Qualify And Get Best Rates

 - A total of 3 to 5 secured credit cards is recommended

 - As the credit card payment history ages and if the consumer pays their monthly bills on time, the consumer’s credit scores will improve

 Most secured credit card companies will increase the credit limit without asking for additional deposits.

 Adding Yourself As Authorized User To Another Credit Card

-Another way of increasing your credit scores is to add yourself on as authorized user to a family member and/or friend’s credit card account.
+Another way of increasing your credit scores is to add yourself as an authorized user to a family member and/or friend’s credit card account.
 There is risk associated with this.
-You need to make sure that the main card holder has perfect payment history with no late payments and has a low credit card balance.
-Adding yourself on as authorized credit card user to another credit card can hurt you if the main card holder will eventually maximize their credit card balance to the available credit limit or in the event if the main card holder is ever late.
-Adding yourself as authorized user to another credit card can be a quick fix to temporarily boost your credit scores but it is recommended that you take your name off sooner than later.
+You need to make sure that the main cardholder has perfect payment history with no late payments and has a low credit card balance.
+Adding yourself on as authorized credit card user to another credit card can hurt you if the main cardholder will eventually maximize their credit card balance to the available credit limit or in the event if the main cardholder is ever late.
+Adding yourself as an authorized user to another credit card can be a quick fix to temporarily boost your credit scores but it is recommended that you take your name off sooner than later.